aws-samples/amazon-nova-samples/speech-to-speech/sample-codes/websocket-nodejs-health-ai-agent/README.md

 This library is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.

-**This project is for educational purposes.
-Please ensure compliance with healthcare regulations in your jurisdiction before any production use.**
+**This project is for educational purposes and not designed for production use.**